Washington vs. Cal NCAA Football Odds, Plays and Insights | September 25, 2021

 Cal Stats and Trends

-- The Golden Bears have been underdogs by 7.5 points or more once this year and covered the spread.
+- The Golden Bears covered the spread in their only game when underdogs by 7.5 points or more.

-- Cal's games this season have gone over the total in two out of three opportunities (66.7%).
+- Cal's games this year have gone over the total in two out of three opportunities (66.7%).

-- Cal is 1-2 against the spread and 1-2 overall when the team notches more than 15.7 points.
+- Cal is 1-2 against the spread and 1-2 overall when the team scores more than 15.7 points.

-- The Golden Bears have two giveaways this season, while the Huskies have three takeaways .
+- This year the Golden Bears have two turnovers, one fewer than the Huskies have takeaways (3).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.